fontforge/fontforge/doc/sphinx/scripting/python/fontforge.rst

    If the curvature of a spline in the layer changes sign then break the spline so that there will be a point at all points of inflections.

+.. method:: layer.balance()

+   For all cubic bezier splines of the layer make the line between the control points parallel to the chord such that the area is preserved.
+This is an improved version of the algorithm known as "tunnify".

 .. method:: layer.cluster([within, max])